Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Unless the court order specifically carves out forfeiture of visitation on that day, it is not likely.

-And the problem the other parent faces is if he or she refuses to give the tardy parent custody of the child, that other parent may be accused of violating the other's custodial time.
+The problem the other parent faces is that if he or she refuses to give the tardy parent custody of the child, that other parent may be accused of violating the other's custodial time.

 There are ways to avoid these problems and the best one is to request the court make orders that a parenting time is forfeited if a parent is more than a certain number of minutes late.

-Assume a parent makes significant decisions in a child's life without consulting with the other parent even though both parents share joint legal custody.
-This includes major medical decisions or educational ones such as changing a child's school.
+Assume a parent makes significant decisions in a child's life without consulting with the other parent, even though both parents share joint legal custody.
+This includes major medical or educational decisions such as changing a child's school.

 It may involve placing the child in extracurricular activities that interfere with the other parent's custodial time.
 Are these reasons to lose custody of a child?
-It may be.
+They may be.

 Hopefully, that joint legal custody order is well drafted.
 A parent who often, willfully violates the other parent's joint legal custody rights should lose legal custody under most circumstances.
 It is possible the violation was not willful and isolated.